 Article on dev.to

 An expert is, according to Merriam-Webster, someone “having, involving, or displaying special skill or knowledge derived from training or experience”.
 For some areas, such as playing chess, there exist representative tasks and objective criteria for identifying experts.
 In software development, however, it is more difficult to find objective measures for quantifying expert performance.
 One reason is that software development itself includes diverse tasks such as implementing new features, analyzing requirements, and fixing bugs.
 In the past, researchers investigated certain aspects of software development expertise such as the influence of programming experience, desired attributes of software engineers, or the time it takes for developers to become “fluent” in software projects.
 However, there is currently no theory combining those individual aspects.
 Such a theory could help structuring existing knowledge about software development expertise in a concise and precise way and hence facilitate its communication.
 With our paper, we contribute a first theory that describes central properties of software development expertise and important factors influencing its formation.
 The theory focuses on individual software developers working on different software development tasks, having the long-term goal of becoming experts in those tasks.
 It is grounded in data from a mixed-methods survey with 335 participants and in literature on expertise and expert performance.
-Our expertise model is task-specific and currently focuses on programming-related tasks, but includes the notion of transferable knowledge and expertise from related fields or tasks.
+Our expertise model is task-specific and currently focuses on programming-related tasks, but includes the notion of transferable knowledge and experience from related fields or tasks.
 Our process theory is a first step towards the long-term goal to build a variance theory to be able explain and predict why and when a software developer reaches a certain level of expertise.

 In this blog post, we skip the details of our research design and focus on the resulting conceptual theory, summarzing implications for researchers, developers, and employers.